robertsweetman/module_3/mdbook/src/2_current_state_evaluation.md

 Unfortunately it's not all about secrets here.

 There might be issues within the resources deployed by Terraform, again sitting within their configuration, as well as the actual Rust code or the crates (libraries) the Lambdas are built from.
+We will get into mitigation steps for these issues in the next section though.

+We can also make some architectural choices to mitigate issues further and also address "platform risk" (REF: https://www.startupillustrated.com/Archive/Platform-Risk/) which is the over-reliance on a particular platform or service in order for the application to function.

 TODO: